-Figure 2: Impulse response functions of outstanding mortgage interest rates to an expansionary monetary policy shock of one standard deviation.
+Figure 1: Impulse response functions of newly issued mortgages to an expansionary monetary policy shock of one standard deviation.

 Note: For each country, the response is estimated using equation (1).
 The light blue shaded areas represent the 95% confidence intervals constructed using Newey-West standard errors.
 The estimation is performed over the period 2007 Q1 to 2019 Q3, with the 2Y OIS changes as identified monetary policy shocks.